tahonen/mysql-digital-ocean-apb/README.md

 ...
 ```

-You should see somethign like this.
+You should see something like this.

 ```
 [2018-04-11T12:22:42.163Z] [DEBUG] - DockerHubAdapter::GetImages